marcokoo/ShopView/README.md

-# I'm sorry.
+# sorry.
 I'm editing this repository.